AdobeDocs/experience-manager-learn.en/help/cloud-service/overview.md

     *Learn how to bulk import assets into AEM from Azure Blob Storage or Amazon S3*

 * **[Asset Compute metadata worker (Tutorial)](./asset-compute/advanced/metadata.md)**
-    *Learn how to write asset metadata back to AEM from an Asset Compute workers*
+    *Learn how to write asset metadata back to AEM from an Asset Compute worker*

 * **[Asset Compute microservices extensibility (Tutorial)](./asset-compute/overview.md)**
     *Learn how to develop  Asset Compute workers to generate custom asset renditions*